 Perhaps it’s an exercise program, more consistent sleep, drinking more water, taking more breaks, or daily meditation.
 The options are limitless.
 What’s one new practice or routine that will move the needle most for you right now?
 What feels like the most important first step in reclaiming your self-care?

 Get specific.
 Visualize it happening.
 Think about what might get in the way, and plan for it.
 Set your boundaries, and honor them.
 If you don’t honor your own boundaries, no one else will.

-Once you work through these questions and discern how you’ll take care of yourself first in 2021, you’ll have a lot more energy and space to tackle any other new year’s resolutions.
+Once you work through these questions and discern how you’ll take care of yourself first, you’ll have a lot more energy and space to tackle any other challenges you may face.

 When you’re a healthy human first, you automatically become a stronger leader for others.

 Find your oxygen, and breathe it in deeply.
 You deserve it.